roblumination/chisw-hw/README.md

 ## Files

-1. `Kliatva` - implementation of JS Promise.
+1. `Kliatva.js` - implementation of JS Promise.
 2. `async_generator.js` - implementation of _async/await_ with generator.

 Also explore other branches if it exist.